 Welcome

-Hello, I'm Jess - a chartered counselling psychologist specialising in disordered eating difficulties.
+Hello, I'm Jess (she/her) - a chartered counselling psychologist specialising in disordered eating difficulties.

-I use the term disordered eating difficulties, rather than eating disorders, because so many people don't have an eating disorder diagnosis - yet struggle considerably with food, eating and body image distress.
+I use the term disordered eating, rather than eating disorders, because so many people don't have an eating disorder diagnosis - yet struggle considerably with food, eating and body image distress.

-When you are unable to eat in peace for these reasons, life can be extremely difficult and can feel miserable.
+When you are unable to eat in peace for these reasons, life can be extremely difficult.

 I offer therapy sessions via Zoom video calls, UK-wide, to help people work towards being able to eat in peace.